 Barley vs. Other Grains?

-And when compared to many other grains, even other ancient whole-grains, barley is lower in fat and calories, but higher in dietary fiber and certain trace minerals.
+When compared to many other grains, even other ancient whole-grains, barley is lower in fat and calories but higher in dietary fiber and certain trace minerals.

-Although sprouting barley can help lower its gluten content, barley will still have gluten proteins intact even once sprouted and should be avoided by anyone with a known gluten allergy or intolerance.
-If you have a sensitive digestive system, IBS, or signs of leaky gut syndrome, it may be smart to avoid barley and other grains, at least for a period of time to allow your gut to heal.
+Although sprouting barley can help lower its gluten content, it will still have gluten proteins intact even once sprouted and should be avoided by anyone with a known gluten allergy or intolerance.
+If you have a sensitive digestive system, IBS or signs of leaky gut syndrome, it may be smart to avoid it and other grains, at least for a period of time to allow your gut to heal.

-The same nutrients found in barley can be found in many vegetables and fruits, therefore barley and other grains are not entirely necessary in every healthy diet.
-If you have no negative reactions to grains or gluten, then barley can be a beneficial part of your diet.
+The same nutrients found in this grain can be found in many vegetables and fruits, therefore barley and other grains are not entirely necessary in every healthy diet.
+If you have no negative reactions to grains or gluten, then this grain can be a beneficial part of your diet.

 How to Select and Cook

-When buying barley, you want to look for 100 percent whole grain hulled or dehulled barley, but ideally not pearled barley.
+When buying barley, you want to look for 100 percent whole grain hulled or dehulled barley but ideally not pearled.

-To get the most benefits from barley nutrition, it’s recommended that you first soak and sprout hulled uncooked barley grains, or you can choose to buy sprouted barley flour for baking.
-Sprouting whole grains helps to unleash their nutrients, so that the body can actually absorb and use the various vitamins and minerals found within the grain.
+To get the most benefits from barley nutrition, it’s recommended that you first soak and sprout hulled, uncooked barley grains, or you can choose to buy sprouted barley flour for baking.
+Sprouting whole grains helps unleash their nutrients so the body can actually absorb and use the various vitamins and minerals found within the grain.

-To sprout your own barley, you can soak whole, raw barley grains for 8–12 hours and then sprout them over the course of about 3 days.
+To sprout your own, you can soak whole, raw barley grains for eight to 12 hours and then sprout them over the course of about three days.

 How to Add It to Your Diet (Plus Recipes)

-You can add more barley nutrition benefits to your diet by using hulled barley anywhere you’d normally use other whole grains- like quinoa, rice or buckwheat for example.
-Try subbing in barley in some of these recipes using ancient whole grains, especially barley that’s been sprouted beforehand:
+You can add more barley nutrition benefits to your diet by using the hulled variety anywhere you’d normally use other whole grains-, like quinoa, rice or buckwheat.
+You can use it in the following recipes:

-- For breakfast, try barley in this Quinoa Porridge Recipe
+- For breakfast, try this grain in this Quinoa Porridge Recipe.

-- As a healthy side dish, you can use barley in place of rice.
-Try Barley with Tomatoes and Basil or Barley Salad
+- As a healthy side dish, you can use it in place of rice.
+Try Barley with Tomatoes and Basil or Barley Salad.

 - Barley (Hordeum Vulgare L.) is a member of the grass family and is one of the most popular types of whole grains in the world.
 It’s high in fiber, manganese, copper, magnesium, B vitamins, selenium and more.

 - What is barley used for?
-For thousands of years this grain has been used to make beer and other alcoholic drinks like barley wine, malt (a sweetener), barley tea, flour, brown breads, and porridges.
+For thousands of years this grain has been used to make beer and other alcoholic drinks like barley wine, malt (a sweetener), tea, flour, brown breads and porridges.

 - Does barley have gluten?
-Yes; like rye and wheat, barley naturally contains the protein gluten.
+Yes, like rye and wheat, it naturally contains the protein gluten.
 This means that for people with an intolerance to gluten, barley side effects may include indigestion, allergic reactions, skin rashes and more.
 If this applies to you, other gluten-free grains like quinoa, buckwheat or brown rice are better options.

 Get FREE Access!